anzarmalik/CRUD-nodeJs/README.md

-# Simple CRUD Node.js
+# Simple & Basic Ecommerce in Node.js

-This is a very basic example of CRUD in Node.js and express framework .
+This is a very basic example of Ecommerce CRUD in Node.js and express framework .
-I have applied REST API recommendations and MVC architecture .
+I have applied REST based API recommendations and custom MVC architecture .
-I have used mySql and Sequelize ORM  .
+I have applied Passport login  local strategy  http://www.passportjs.org/ I have used mySql and Sequelize ORM (associations are done using ORM ) https://sequelize.org/master/.
-I have written basic test cases using Js testing framework Mocha and chai library .
+I have written some basic test cases ( unit and integeration testing ) using Js testing framework Jest  https://jestjs.io/ .
 I have also used eslint module for finding and fixing problems in my code .
+UI is not done yet...

 Built With :